Reading Between the Lines: Towards Reliable Black-box LLM Fingerprinting via Zeroth-order Gradient Estimation: Background

 \subsection{Large Language Models}

-Large Language Models (LLMs) have become a cornerstone of the modern web, fundamentally reshaping how users interact with online services and information~\cite{deng2024large, zhu2025collaborative}.
+Large Language Models (LLMs) have become a cornerstone of the modern web, fundamentally reshaping how users interact with online services and information~\cite{deng2024large, zhu2025collaborative, luo2026shadow}.
 An LLM is a sophisticated computational system, typically defined by its vast parameter scale~\cite{guo2025deepseek, qwen2.5, grattafiori2024llama3}.
 The generation of text by these models follows an auto-regressive paradigm.
 This means that the model produces text sequentially, one token at a time, where each new token is conditionally dependent on the sequence of previously generated tokens.
 The probability of generating a sequence of tokens $Y=(y_1, y_2, \dots, y_T)$ is factorized into a product of conditional probabilities:

-This underlying mechanism enables the diverse web applications we see today, such as web agents~\cite{ning2025survey, deng2024large}, search engines~\cite{sancheti2024llm}, and code generation~\cite{nam2024using, he2025benchmarking}.
-As LLMs become increasingly central to technological innovation and economic productivity on the web, they represent one of the most significant advancements in computing and have become immensely valuable digital assets.
-Consequently, protecting the intellectual property of these models within the web environment has emerged as a critical challenge.
+This underlying mechanism enables the diverse web applications, such as search engines~\cite{sancheti2024llm}, code generation~\cite{nam2024using, he2025benchmarking}, and web agents~\cite{ning2025survey, deng2024large}.
+LLMs represent one of the most significant advancements in computing and have become immensely valuable digital assets.
+Consequently, protecting the copyright of these models within the web environment has emerged as a critical challenge.